By Karon Thackston. © All Rights Reserved

 I suspected that the changes I was seeing spanned Google’s databases.
 When it was confirmed during an email conversation with Google’s Matt Cutts it didn’t take me by surprise.
 As a matter of fact, this is what I’ve been teaching for at least 10 years now because it makes sense.
 Google has always preached “natural” and “relevant.”
 Once they started incorporating synonyms many years ago, changing the way they recognized keywords seemed like a logical course for them to follow as far as copywriting goes.

-If you’ve learned SEO copywriting from me through my Step-by-Step Copywriting Course, you should be good to go.
+If you’ve learned SEO copywriting from me through my Copywriting Advantage: How to Communicate, Convince & Convert copywriting course, you should be good to go.
 If not, you’d better keep reading.
 You’ll want to start changing your strategy pretty quick like.

 As-Is vs. Individual Keywords